d2l-ai/d2l-en/chapter_deep-learning-computation/read-write.md

 y = net(x)
 ```

-Next, we store the parameters of the model as a file with the name 'mlp.params'.
+Next, we store the parameters of the model as a file with the name `mlp.params`.

 ```{.python .input}
 net.save_parameters('mlp.params')